-The annual AM spend is expected to be around £1.25 million, and includes schemes carried over from the prior year.
-There is likely to be a small slippage against profiled budget, but these works will roll forward to 2025/26.
+The annual AM spend is expected to be around £0.92 million, and includes schemes carried over from the prior year.
+There has been a small slippage against profiled budget, but these works will roll forward to 2025/26.
 Main areas included in the programme for 2024/25 are: